 cognitive-decline

 Technological advances are transforming the way people age, and can help prevent or even delay cognitive and physical decline.
 Such innovations are helping aging communities to stay connected and enjoy life fully, even in their golden years.
-Technological innovations like telemedicine, cognitive and exercise training apps have the potential to transform the aging process and enhance quality of life significantly.

-A new approach to reversing the aging process, the Aviv Medical Program with hyperbaric oxygen therapy (HBOT) at its core, treats aging as a disease to help people live healthier, happier and more productive lives for more years.
+A new approach to reversing the aging process, the Aviv Medical Program with hyperbaric oxygen therapy (HBOT) at its core, treats aging as a disease to help people live healthier, happier, and more productive lives for more years.

 Woman recieving treatment in Aviv Hyperbaric oxygen chamber